march-dave/react-next-anycase/README.md

 This interface renders replies using GitHub-flavored Markdown, so code blocks, tables, and formatting appear as expected.
 Links in responses automatically open in a new tab.
 You can still access the simple, non-persistent interface at `/chatgpt`.

+Open the **Settings** button in the header to define a custom system prompt.
+The prompt is saved locally, applied to every message you send, and included whenever you export or download the transcript.
+A few starter prompts now appear on an empty conversation so you can jump into common workflows without typing everything from scratch.

 To run it locally:

 1. Set the required `OPENAI_API_KEY` environment variable.
 You can copy